danbev/learning-cpp/README.md

 ### Inline namespaces
+Is a namespace that automatically exports all symbols to the parent namespace.
+Examples can be found in [inline-ns](./src/fundamentals/inline-ns).

+There is an example that demonstrates versioning, where one can move from an older version to newer version by adding inline namespaces.

 ### std::Allocator
 Was originally designed for near and far pointers that were used in the segmented memory model that Intel used to have.